2022 Portuguese legislative election: Aftermath and reactions

-Both the BE and CDU suffered losses, being surpassed by the CHEGA and IL, with 5 seats and 4.4% of the vote; their rejection of the 2022 budget was considered to be a factor in losing votes and seats, as well as tactical voting to avoid a PSD plurality.
-The CDU won 6 seats and 4.3% of the vote, while losing seats in Évora and Santerém districts.
+Both the BE and CDU suffered losses, being surpassed by the CHEGA and IL, with 5 seats and 4.4 percent of the vote; their rejection of the 2022 budget was considered to be a factor in losing votes and seats, as well as tactical voting to avoid a PSD plurality.
+The CDU won 6 seats and 4.3 percent of the vote, while losing seats in Évora and Santarém districts.
 The Ecologist Party "The Greens" (PEV) lost all their seats for the first time.
 Catarina Martins of the BE blamed the PS for having created a "false crisis" that she believed had resulted in a polarised election that penalised parties to the left of the PS.
 She also spoke out against the gains for CHEGA.
 Portuguese Communist Party leader Jerónimo de Sousa made a similar statement about the PS.

-The CDS – People's Party (CDS–PP) lost all their seats for the first time, receiving 1.6% of the vote.
+The CDS – People's Party (CDS–PP) lost all their seats for the first time, receiving 1.6 percent of the vote.
 Party leader Francisco Rodrigues dos Santos announced his resignation.
-Also due to tactical voting, People Animals Nature (PAN) suffered losses, winning 1 seat and 1.6% of the vote, 3 fewer seats than in the previous election.
+Also due to tactical voting, People Animals Nature (PAN) suffered losses, winning 1 seat and 1.6 percent of the vote, 3 fewer seats than in the previous election.
 PAN leader Inês Sousa Real spoke of sadness after this result, and said that an absolute majority would be bad for democracy.
-LIVRE won 1 seat and received 1.3% of the vote, holding on to the single seat they won in the previous election, with party leader Rui Tavares being elected in Lisbon.
+LIVRE won 1 seat and received 1.3 percent of the vote, holding on to the single seat they won in the previous election, with party leader Rui Tavares being elected in Lisbon.
 Tavares pledged to get Costa to work with other left-wing parties.

-The voter turnout was the highest since the 2015 Portuguese legislative election, with 51.5% of registered voters casting a ballot.
+The voter turnout was the highest since the 2015 Portuguese legislative election, with 51.5 percent of registered voters casting a ballot.